 Whether it’s using your social media account or finding a friend to share your goals with, having some method of accountability is KEY for staying on track.
 Right now, I am relying on my friends to provide encouragement for my efforts and to also check in with daily.
 Whether you choose a friend or family member, tell your accountability partner your intentions and goals and check in regularly to help keep you focused!

 Remind yourself of how you’ve felt lately

 While I am ALL about body positivity, I am not perfect with it in every way.
-I have been dealing a lot with body image struggles since I’ve been SO off my routine.
-I have found myself slipping in to the bad habit of talking to myself in a way that I would never talk to someone else (like my best friend for example!).
+I have been dealing a lot with body image struggles since I’ve been off my routine.
+I have found myself slipping into the bad habit of talking to myself in a way that I would never talk to someone else (like a friend for example!).
 Being an influencer online and with my clients, I am very conscious that I never want others to hear me talking like that.
 So this is where it ends!

 A little positivity goes a long way and that includes not being negative to the way your body currently looks or feels.
 You may want your body to go back to the way it looked or felt prior to your slip up, but that’s not going to happen overnight.
 Plus, constantly saying negative things about yourself is not going to help.
 You can still love your body as it is at the time and work on changing it to make it healthier and happier!

 Be gentle with yourself